gaizkadc/network-manager/README.md

 More options are available on all commands.
 Run `-h` or `--help` at any point in the command to see all available options.

-Ignore this entry if it does not apply.

 ## Contributing